 * Graphic: World FX rates in 2017 http://tmsnrt.rs/2egbfVh

-Risk aversion pushed the dollar lower as the broader markets braced for North Korea celebrating its founding on Saturday, and as Hurricane Irma headed for Florida after wreaking havoc in the Caribbean.
+Risk aversion took hold as the broader markets braced for North Korea celebrating its founding on Saturday, and as powerful Hurricane Irma headed for Florida after wreaking havoc in the Caribbean.

 New York Fed President William Dudley said on Thursday the U.S. central bank should continue gradually raising rates given low inflation should rebound, sounding slightly less confident than his previous hawkish comments after weak inflation readings.

 With interest rates markets now pricing in only a 1 in 5 likelihood of a U.S. rate hike by the end of the year from 1 in 3 in barely two weeks, bond yields have fallen, weighing on the dollar.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.bi z / c m s / ? p a g e I d = l i v e m a r k e t s (Additional reporting by Shinichi Saoshiro in TOKYO; Reporting by Saikat Chatterjee; Editing by Gareth Jones)